healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `True`

 A boolean that turns on/off the MS Teams integration.
-Enabled by default.
+Enabled

+## `NTFY_SH_TOKEN` {: #NTFY_SH_TOKEN }

+Default: `None`

+The default access token to use when sending ntfy notifications to the hosted ntfy.sh server.
+This token will be only used when sending to the ntfy server at `https://ntfy.sh` and when the user has not specified their own access token when setting up the ntfy integration.

+Use this setting if your Healthchecks instance is hitting ntfy.sh free plan's [daily sending limit](https://docs.ntfy.sh/publish/#limitations) and you want to ensure reliable notification delivery for ntfy integrations that do not bring their own access token.

 ## `OPSGENIE_ENABLED` {: #OPSGENIE_ENABLED }